helenaferdy/helenaferdy.github.io/_posts/2024-07-16-cucm-webex-hub.md

 <br>

-Now we can make a CUCM Calling in the Webex App
+Now we can make CUCM calls in the Webex App

 ![x](/static/2024-07-16-cucm-webex-hub/16.png)